Diversity Makes a Difference

 If available, the chart below will include the male to female ratio among Biola's faculty.

-The ratio of male to female faculty at Biola is excellent.
+The ratio of male to female faculty at Biola is above average.

 High Location Diversity